- How is the Foundation funded?

 - The second fee is an endowment management fee of 1.5% annually.
 This fee usually comes from the earnings of the endowment.

-Please explain what measures the Foundation has in place to ensure funds for UH are spent properly and for their intended purposes.
+- How does the Foundation ensure funds are properly and for their intended purposes.

 - For each of the 6,000 donor accounts there is documentation that describes how the funds may be used.
 The University signs the documentation so they are aware of what expenditures may be made from the account.

 - For each account the University assigns at least two account administrators to approve expenditures from the account.
 The account administrators:

 - ensure all transactions are appropriate, reasonable and conform to the account's purpose.

 - provide sufficient documentation to clearly indicate the benefit to the University